CrimsonAS/rengine/README.md

 examples - The examples are simple snippets meant to illustrate how a concept works
  - ex_benchmark_rectangles: benchmark on creating/destroying 1000 rects per frame, including rendering
+ - ex_benchmark_blend: benchmark to test overdraw performance of a GPUs
  - ex_blur: shows the blurring
  - ex_filters: shows how color filtering works
  - ex_layeredopacity: shows layered opacity